citp/privacy-policy-historical/j/ja/jap/japantravel.com.md

-> *The following text is extracted and transformed from the japantravel.com privacy policy that was archived on 2015-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150628021641id_/http%3A//en.japantravel.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the japantravel.com privacy policy that was archived on 2015-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151211175729id_/http%3A//en.japantravel.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - Japan Travel - Map Your Travels

-**PRIVACY POLICY**

 Japan Travel KK (hereafter, JapanTravel), owner and operator of www.japantravel.com, handles and works to protect the personal information of customers and users as follows.